 Rensselaer Polytechnic Institute, RPI, is a private university located in Troy, NY.
 First established in 1824, the school was founded with the goal of applying science to “the common purposes of life.”
 As one of the oldest technological universities in the world, the school is divided into six main schools and 37 departments, all of which focus on technology and science.

 At RPI, you’ll be able to pursue a Master of Science in economics that is innovative and interdisciplinary.
 You’ll gain a broad understanding of the major economic and policy issues that you’ll need to master for success as a financial, economic, or market analyst.
-The faculty who teach in this program have extensive hands-on experience working on research in fields like industrial organization, applied game theory, economic growth, and more.
+The faculty who teach this program have extensive hands-on experience working on research in fields like:

 The degree can be completed in as little as two semesters if you choose, or you can stay on longer.
 You’ll be able to take additional courses and enhance your skills to the greatest extent possible.
 RPI is a highly-ranked STEM school that will allow you to learn in a hands-on, interdisciplinary fashion.